thofma/Hecke.jl/docs/src/number_fields/elements.md

 2*a + 1

 julia> L, b = radical_extension(3, a, "b")
-(Relative number field over with defining polynomial x^3 - a over Number field over Rational Field with defining polynomial x^2 - 2, b)
+(Relative number field with defining polynomial x^3 - a over Number field over Rational Field with defining polynomial x^2 - 2, b)

 julia> L([a, 1, 1//2])